 Open for registration.
 Register Now

-- Applications of Generative AI with Large Language Models in Aviation and Aerospace – Online Short Course (Started 13 May 2025)
+Applications of Generative AI with Large Language Models in Aviation and Aerospace

 Open for registration.
 Register Now

-- AI Design and Deployment Risks for Aerospace Applications – Online Short Course (Started 29 April 2025)
+AI Design and Deployment Risks for Aerospace Applications

-Deepen your understanding of aerospace autonomy and AI risk management with this third AIAA course in the Responsible AI series.
+Deepen your understanding of aerospace autonomy and AI risk management with this fourth AIAA course in the Responsible AI series.
+It focuses on measuring, assessing, and mitigating the inherent risks in AI systems, from safety and security to governance and legal interventions.
+All students will receive an AIAA Certificate of Completion at the end of

 Open for registration.
 Register Now

-- AI for Aerospace Applications: Ethics, Policy, and Society – Online Short Course (Started 15 April 2025)
+AI for Aerospace Applications: Ethics, Policy, and Society

 Open for registration.
 Register Now

-- Systems Engineering and Artificial Intelligence for Aerospace Applications – Online Short Course (Started 1 Apr 2025)
+Systems Engineering and Responsible Artificial Intelligence for Aerospace Applications – Online Short Course (Starts 24 March 2026)

-Advance your expertise in AI for aerospace with this first course in the AIAA series, focusing on building systems with Artificial Intelligence and using AI to enhance the systems engineering process.
+Advance your expertise with this essential course, focusing on responsibly building systems with Artificial Intelligence and using AI to enhance the systems engineering and deployment processes, all the while understanding and managing risks.

 Open for registration.
 Register Now